Sessions at SRCCON:POWER

 Facilitated by Kevin Huber

 Accessibility is frequently seen as a zero-sum feature that is excluded from initial planning and frequently left out altogether.
-At this session, we’ll be exploring the Curb Cut Effect- when designing for the inclusion of a minority group benefits everyone.
-Join us reframing the conversation on accessibility.
+At this session, we’ll be exploring the Curb Cut Effect— that is, instances when designing for the inclusion of a minority group benefit all.
+Join us in reframing the conversation on accessibility.

 The entrenched position of media may feel precarious at best when news organisations and individual journalists are actively under threat around the world.
 Between the daily fatigue of seemingly never-ending layoffs and the tragedy of journalists being killed by hostile regimes, it is tempting to believe we have no power left.
 That temptation has started to lead us down a path of failing to take responsibility for the power we continue to wield.